Frequently asked Questions (Written August 2008)

 Q: Isn’t it ugly or tacky?

-o Our carbon foot print when we spend 20, 30, 40 minutes searching for a space. o Our bumpers from squeezing into spaces we shouldn’t
+o The amount of gas wasted circling for parking and our carbon foot print when we spend 20, 30, 40 minutes searching for a space. o Our bumpers from squeezing into spaces we shouldn’t

-Q: Don’t you realize this type of backing maneuver is very difficult for seniors, …?
+Q: Don’t you realize this type of backing maneuver is very difficult for seniors?

-- We know of no evidence to suggest age, gender, race, etc plays any role in the ability to back or park a vehicle.
+- We know of no evidence to suggest age, gender, race, etc. plays any role in the ability to back or park a vehicle.

 Q: Won’t it hurt by business/restaurant?